mh-cz/GameMaker-Foreach/README.md

 - The `CONTINUE;` macro is there just for consistency.
 You can use regular `continue` if you want
 ###
 ###
 Just to avoid confusion..
-The macro `feach` is the same as `foreach`.
-I just like shortening things
+The macro `feach` is the same as macro `foreach`.
+I just like using the shorter version

 ## Examples
 Array - return value